 Growth funds invest in small, mid, or large-cap companies that are expected to have high growth potential, with the goal of capital appreciation and little to none in dividends.
-Generally, the firm's goal or promise to investors is that they will beat the market (S&P 500 Index).
+Generally, the firm's goal or promise to investors is that they will beat the market (aka the S&P 500 Index).
 However, history has shown that nearly 92% of large-cap mutual funds have failed to do so over the 15-year period.
 Regardless, if a growth fund piques your interest, it may be worth investing in.

 Examples of growth mutual funds:

 - Mid-Cap Growth: JPMorgan Mid Cap Growth (HLGEX)

 - Large-Cap Growth: BlackRock Capital Appreciation Fund (BFGBX)